Cilantro Lime Chicken

 Instructions

-• In a mixing bowl, whisk together two tablespoons of olive oil, lime juice and zest, cumin, chili powder, minced garlic, honey, salt, pepper, and chopped cilantro.
+• Make the marinade.
+In a mixing bowl, whisk together two tablespoons of olive oil, lime juice and zest, cumin, chili powder, minced garlic, honey, salt, pepper, and chopped cilantro.
 You can also pulse in a food processor until it's combined.

-• Transfer the skillet to the oven and bake the chicken thighs for 15-20 minutes or until the internal temperature reaches 160 degrees fahrenheit.
+• Bake the chicken.
+Transfer the skillet to the oven and bake the chicken thighs for 15 to 20 minutes or until the internal temperature reaches 160°F (70°C).

-• Remove the chicken from the oven, let it rest for 5 minutes, and garnish with extra lime slices and cilantro leaves before serving.
+• Garnish and serve.
+Remove the chicken from the oven, let it rest for 5 minutes, and garnish with extra lime slices and cilantro leaves before serving.

 Lisa’s Tips

-• I always recommend using an oven thermometer since most ovens vary as much as 50 degrees in temperature.
+• I always recommend using a meat thermometer since most ovens vary as much as 50 degrees in temperature.

 • Experiment with different chili powders in this recipe (and always feel free to add a little more!).
 Grocery stores are now carrying different varieties of chili powder like guajillo or chipotle.